tyh835/ec2-snapshotalyzer/README.md

 and build by running `cd snappy && pipenv install` and `pipenv run python setup.py bdist_wheel`.

-Then, install the binary using `pip3 install dist/<wheel-file-name-here>.whl`
+Then, install the package using `pip3 install dist/<wheel-file-name-here>.whl`

-Or, you can install the binary directly at:
+Or, you can install the package directly at:

 `pip3 install https://s3-us-west-2.amazonaws.com/tyh835-bin/snappy-0.2.4-py3-none-any.whl`